Hyperimmunoglobulin E syndromeJob syndrome; Hyper IgE syndrome

 When to Contact a Medical Professional

-Some doctors may recommend preventive antibiotics for people who many infections, especially with Staphylococcus aureus.
+Some providers may recommend preventive antibiotics for people who develop many infections, especially with Staphylococcus aureus .
 This treatment does not change the condition, but it can lessen its complications.